ILoveStudy/richardresume.io/english.resume.md

 ### Understand ThreadLocal

-- Understand ThreadLocal source code
+- Understand the ThreadLocal source code
 - Understand the difference between ThreadLocal and Synchronized
 - Familiar with ThreadLocal applications